Ballymore Eustace: Geep

 In April 2014, local farmer and publican Paddy Murphy (who was rearing only white-faced Cheviot sheep at the time) noticed that a sheep–goat hybrid, or "geep", had been born on his farm.
 "I only have white-faced Cheviot sheep" he said, "and when this one came out it was black".
 Later the same month he was reported as mentioning that he had seen a goat mating with a sheep earlier in the year, but had assumed "nothing would come of it".
-Mr Murphy confirmed that the newly born geep appeared to be healthy and "thriving" and was even able to run faster than other lambs that were born around the same time.
+Murphy confirmed that the newly born geep appeared to be healthy and "thriving" and was even able to run faster than other lambs that were born around the same time.

 In most cases, the cross between a sheep and a goat is stillborn, but in this instance the animal had survived.
 The unnamed offspring, with its "coarse coat of a lamb and the long legs and horns of a goat", was reported to be in good health.
 The Irish Farmers Journal reported that it was the first time in its history that it had reported the birth of a healthy geep in Ireland.
 The crossbreed was said to be extremely unusual, and a charity competition was launched to name the newborn animal.
 The event gained international attention and was reported by Time, ABC News, and BBC News amongst others.
-As of April 2022 the animal is still alive and healthy.
+As of April 2022 the animal was still alive and healthy.